svgdotjs/svg.js/README.md

 A lightweight library for manipulating and animating SVG.

 Svg.js has no dependencies and aims to be as small as possible.
-The base library is 4k gzipped, with all bells and whistles about 7k.

 Svg.js is licensed under the terms of the MIT License.